taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 * charset: character set used by the client.
 The default value is the system character set.
 * locale: client locale.
 The default value is the current system locale.
 * timezone: timezone used by the client.
 The default value is the current timezone of the system.
-* batchfetch: only valid for JDBC-JNI.
-True if batch ResultSet fetching is enabled; false if row-by-row ResultSet fetching is enabled.
+* batchfetch: True if batch ResultSet fetching is enabled; false if row-by-row ResultSet fetching is enabled.
 Default value is false.
 * timestampFormat: only valid for JDBC-RESTful.
 'TIMESTAMP' if you want to get a long value in a ResultSet; 'UTC' if you want to get a string in UTC date-time format in a ResultSet; 'STRING' if you want to get a local date-time format string in ResultSet.
 Default value is 'STRING'.
 * batchErrorIgnore: true if you want to continue executing the rest of the SQL when error happens during execute the executeBatch method in Statement; false, false if the remaining SQL statements are not executed.
 Default value is false.